What are the DWI Field Sobriety Tests?

-According to the National Highway Traffic Safety Administration (NHTSA), the three scientifically validated standardized tests include:
+Police officers in different jurisdictions often administer different field sobriety tests FSTs).
+But according to the National Highway Traffic Safety Administration (NHTSA), there are only three scientifically validated standardized tests:

 - One-Leg Stand Test

 - Walk-and-Turn Test (walking a straight line or heel-to-toe walk test)

 The Fifth Amendment gives suspects the right to remain silent.
 That right includes the right to refuse to perform FSTs.
 Additionally, people who refuse field sobriety tests do not face mandatory drivers’ license suspension.
 That’s not the case with chemical test refusal.

 However, the refusal to perform FSTs is admissible in any administrative or judicial matter, per North Carolina General Statute § 20-139.1(f).
 So, if you refuse, officers can include the FST refusal in their reports and also testify about your refusal in criminal court.
 Furthermore, as a practical matter, officers often use FST refusal as an excuse to transport suspects to the station and administer chemical tests.

 The critical element in all this is that refusing to perform FSTs deprives the state of evidence of intoxication.
 The less proof the state has, the easier it is for a Raleigh DWI attorney to get the case thrown out of court.